-As a maritime country, Indonesia has numerous seas that can be used as offshore wind power plants and provide the opportunity to build hydro power plants.
+As a maritime country, Indonesia has numerous seas that can be used as offshore wind power plants and hydropower plants construction.

-- Indonesia has a large new and renewable energy potential.
+- Indonesia has a potentially large and renewable energy mix.

 - The Government will increase the percentage of renewable energy to reach 17% of total national energy by 2025.

-By 2014, with 55% of new production being slated toward renewable power generation.
-Total private sector investments by Independent Power Producers were expected to reach US$11.11 billion.
-The government also committed to reducing carbon dioxide emissions from energy consumption by 26% from 426.8 million metric tons in 2011.
-Regarding national energy policy, in 2025 17% of national energy will be a mix of new and renewable energy.
-And it’s consisting of 5% biofuel, 5% geothermal power, biomass, nuclear, hydro, and wind, as well as liquefied coal at 2%.
+Total private sector investments by Independent Power Producers are expected to reach IDR 155.4 trillion (USD 11.11 billion).
+The Indonesian government is also committed to reducing carbon dioxide emissions.
+In regards to National Energy Policy, 17% of national energy will be a mix of new and renewable energy in 2025.
+The renewable energy mix will consist of bio-fuel, geothermal power, biomass, nuclear energy, hydro energy, wind, as well as liquefied coal.